Professor of Computer Science

 Primarily, I teach in the area of computer systems, that is, computer organization, operating systems, computer networks, security, etc. However, I am passionate for interdisciplinary courses, specially those in the general area of computers and society.
 In my teaching, I seize every opportunity to explore the intersection of applied ethics, moral philosophy, sci-fi literature, and international education.
 My teaching philosophy is based on student-centric pedagogies, which means that rather than lecture at students, I prefer to create opportunities for them to grapple directly with the material we study.

-My research interests are modeling and simulation, robot-human interaction, and society and technology.
+My research interests are modeling and simulation, robot-human interaction (HRI), and society and technology.
 I enjoy having students collaborate in my scholarly agenda and I have co-authored several publications with students who partnered up with me in summer research, independent studies, and honors theses.
+I run a group called RoboLab that explores all kinds of issues related to robots and to how they fit in society.

 You can view my calendar here and/or follow this link to Calendly to schedule a 15-minute meeting/